 Response 6: Fire Prevention and Landscaping: The Specific Plan's Plant Palette was developed in consultation with the following documents: City's Community Forest's Management Plan; List of Recommended Trees Permissible in VHFHSZ Area; and LA County's Fuel Modification Plant List.
 Vegetation management would occur as required by Fire Department regulations and applicable code requirements.
 The Specific Plan Development Standards include Fire Prevention and Landscaping Requirements, including fire protection criteria, and Fuel Modification.
 In addition, fuel modification guidelines are provided in Appendices 4a and 4b.
-Individual homeowners will be required to maintain horizontal space, adequately spaced and well-pruned vegetation, including trees, in order to eliminate ladder for fuels near structure and provide defensible space in accordance with the maintenance requirements in Chapter 8.36 of the SMMC, as mentioned in section 3.8.6 of the Specific Plan and the guidelines as provided in the Specific Plan appendices.
-A landscape maintenance district (LMD), or similar public maintenance district, will be created and administered by the City for the maintenance of the public park.
-A homeowners association HOA will be formed for the maintenance of open space. including open space lots and the slopes between homes.
-The grading and landscape buffer along the northern Plan area boundary will be maintained by the Mater Dolorosa Retreat Center, as shown on Figure 3-8, Open Space Plan, in Chapter 3.
+Individual homeowners will be required to maintain horizontal space, adequately spaced and well-pruned vegetation, including trees, in order to eliminate ladder for fuels near structure and provide defensible space in accordance with the maintenance requirements in Chapter 8.36 of the SMMC, as mentioned in section 3.8.6 of the Specific Plan, and the guidelines as provided in the Specific Plan appendices.
+A Landscape Maintenance District will be developed and administered by the City for the maintenance of the public park and the HOA will maintain the open space, including landscaped parkways and slopes, and landscape buffer as shown on Figure 3-8, Open Space Plan in Chapter 3.